Holliday Grainger: Career

 In 2017, she appeared in a film adaptation of the novel Tulip Fever alongside Alicia Vikander.
 From 2017, she plays Robin Ellacott in the TV series Strike (aired in the United States and Canada as C.B.
 Strike) based on the novels by J. K. Rowling.

-Grainger plays one of the two lead female roles in the feature film Animals, along with Alia Shawkat.
+Grainger played one of the two lead female roles in the feature film Animals, along with Alia Shawkat.
 Based on the novel by Emma Jane Unsworth, who also wrote the script, the film was directed by Sophie Hyde and filmed in Dublin.
 In 2019, Grainger starred in the BBC conspiracy thriller The Capture.

 Personal life

-In May 2021, she gave birth to twins with her partner Harry Treadaway, himself a twin (brother of Luke Treadaway).
+In May 2021, she had twin children with her partner Harry Treadaway, himself a twin (brother of Luke Treadaway).